Outdoor Research Skyward II Pant

 Featuring a 3-layer, in-house AscentShell build, the Outdoor Research Skyward II Pants have kept me well-protected and comfortable in a wide range of winter weather.
 I brought the pants to Hokkaido and Hakuba, Japan, where temperatures dipped well below 0 Fahrenheit.
 I’ve also worn them in British Columbia’s Coast Range, where spring skiing conditions are notoriously warm and wet.
 Although I was initially concerned that OR’s proprietary AscentShell membrane wouldn’t stack up to the bombproof protection of Gore-Tex, I was pleasantly surprised at how dry and cozy it kept me.
 To be sure, the air-permeable construction and thinner 50-denier fabrics are a step down in wind resistance compared to thicker Gore-Tex builds, but I had no notable issues with gusts seeping through.
 In fact, the Skyward II have become my go-to ski pants because of the added stretch (more on this below) that doesn’t compromise on protection.

 The rest of the design is equally adept at sealing out the elements.
-The water-resistant zippers have proven effective with no leakage issues, the DWR coating has deftly repelled snow, rain, and sleet (even when it has accumulated on the pants), and the stretch-mesh internal gaiters provided a nice seal over my boots—the Salomon MTN Lab and Arc’teryx Procline AR—both in ski and walk modes.
+The water-resistant zippers have proven effective with no leakage issues, the DWR coating has deftly repelled snow, rain, and sleet (even when it has accumulated on the pants), and the stretch-mesh internal gaiters provided a nice seal over my boots—the Salomon MTN Lab and since-discontinued Arc’teryx Procline AR—both in ski and walk modes.
 After many laps at British Columbia’s Manning Park in coastal, wet conditions and Japan’s Furano and Hakuba resorts in frigid temperatures, I never once had issues with snow or wind making their way inside.

 Throughout testing, I consistently found myself not thinking about how warm my legs were, which says a lot about the pants’ temperature-regulating abilities.
 As mentioned above, the AscentShell fabric is air-permeable, which delivers impressive breathability.
 On spring skiing outings at the Sea-to-Sky Area with morning temps hovering around 25 degrees and quickly warming up in the afternoon, the air-permeable Skyward was able to effortlessly transition between the various microclimates.
 And on especially mild outings, I was able to utilize the generously sized vents to cool off even quicker (more on these in “Key Features” below).